morrisanimalfoundation/grls-visualizations/README.md

 5. Behavior Data
 6. Lifestyle Data

 The project is designed to be easy to use and customizable.
-You can run the provided scripts to generate visualizations for any specific category of interest.
+You can run the provided scripts to generate visualisations for any specific category of interest.

 ## Getting Started
 ### Prerequisites